 - Strimmer only.
 Can’t be used with attachments

-That was the last of our reviews under 200 pounds.
-There are lot of other cheap petrol strimmers for sale out there but many of them are so similar to the ones I’ve reviewed above, yet often lower quality that I didn’t think it was worth reviewing them.
+That was the last of our reviews under £200 pounds.
+There are lot of other cheap petrol strimmers for sale out there but many of them are so similar to the ones I’ve reviewed above, and often lower quality so didn’t make it into my best picks for cheap petrol strimmers.

 Ryobi RLT26CDS 26cc Petrol Line Trimmer

-Complaints I have are- the instructions are once again bad.
+Complaints I have are – the instructions need a bit of improvement.
 The pictures are too small and not clear.
-Also changing the spark plugs on this model is no lean feat, in fact it is downright tricky and a bad design flaw.
-Finally, for nearly 200 pounds, I think there should have been a shoulder harness included just in case or at least a brush cutter attachment.
+Also changing the spark plugs on this model takes a fair bit of time, though it’s not done that often.
+Finally, for £199.95, I think there should have been a shoulder harness included just in case you’re using brush cutter attachment.